telerik/maui-docs/controls/accordion/accordion-item.md

 * `IndicatorMargin`(`Thickness`)&mdash;Specifies the margin applied to the indicator;

 ## IsExpanded

-IsExpanded is a Boolean property to indicate the currently expanded state of the AccordionItem.
+Change the expanded state of the AccordionItem using the `IsExpanded`(`bool`)property.

 ## Border Styles

-You could utilize `BorderColor`, `BorderThickness` and `CornerRadius` properties of RadAccordionItem to change the way the Border around the control looks.
+Utilize `BorderColor`, `BorderThickness` and `CornerRadius` properties of RadAccordionItem to change the way the Border around the control looks.

 The following snippet shows how to customize the `AccordionItemHeader`:

 <snippet id='accordion-features-accordionitem' />

-Next image displays how the `RadAccordion` will look with thus defined items:
+Next image displays how the `RadAccordion` looks with thus defined items:

 ![.NET MAUI AccordionItem](images/accordion_accordionitem.png)

->important A sample AccordionItem example can be found in the Accordion/Features folder of the [SDK Samples Browser application]({%slug developer-focused-examples%}).
+>important For the AccordionItem example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

 ## See Also